-Step into the world of illusions and allow yourself to be mesmerized by a broad variety of optical illusions.
-During your expedition through our museum, you will encounter different categories of illusions, all of which we will introduce to you in detail now.
-Whether it’s our Vortex Tunnel, the Ames room or unbelievable holograms.
+Step into the world of illusions and let yourself be inspired by our variety of optical Illusions During your journey of discovery through our museum, you will encounter various categories of illusions, which we will now introduce to you in a little more detail.
+During your journey of discovery through our museum, you will encounter various categories of illusions, which we will now introduce to you in a little more detail.
+If it's the Vortex Tunnel, the Ames room or unbelievable holograms.
 There is something for everybody, and plenty of fun is guaranteed.

 One of the oldest illusions is the kaleidoscope, which impressively exemplifies how the correct utilization of mirrors and angles can deceive our senses.
 Try counting how many faces you see during your visit with us.
 By the way, the word kaleidoscope stems from the Greek and means “seeing beautiful shapes”.

 Our bravest visitors will dare to enter the Vortex Tunnel, where they will quickly lose the ground beneath their feet.
 Here, heads can be turned without even falling in love.
 Although you will be moving across solid grounds, the spinning cylinder will make it difficult for you to move around.
 Come by and see for yourself.